-Over the years I've been so fortunate to work in both print and broadcast media, public relations, government, the corporate world and private sector- always creating with words and images and more than often both!
+Over the years, I've worked in both print and broadcast media in both full-time and freelance roles- always creating with words and images and more than often both!

 I had to take a different path for a while when a series of unexpected events turned life upside down.
 Thankfully, that time passed and I now find myself using all my creative and professional skills, doing exactly what I love- photography, writing and art.

 As well as working with small businesses to create content for their social media, websites and other digital platforms, I also teach photo styling at workshops, create my range of paper props, prints, stationery and collages and, when time allows, source products and stock for my 'Two at a Tea Party' vintage wares and prop shop on Esty.

 Life is full, busy and I love every creative moment!
 I hope Creative Moments Daily helps you find the inspiration to follow your own creative calling.

 Life in general: Busy working Mum.
 Also head of cooking, cleaning, laundry, accounting, grocery shopping, garden, household and car maintenance, school runs, dog walking, computer/ IT ("Mum!!
 I've got no internet connection and I need to do my homework!!") and everything else in between!